-War and Peace is a new podcast series from the International Crisis Group.
-Olga Oliker and Hugh Pope interview experts about all things Europe and its neighbourhood, from Russia to Turkey and beyond.
+War & Peace is a podcast series from the International Crisis Group, in which Olga Oliker and Elissa Jobson interview experts about all things Europe and its neighbourhood, from Russia to Türkiye and beyond.
 Their guests shed new light on everything that helps or hinders prospects for peace.
 Episodes from past series of War & Peace can be found here: Season 1 and Season 2.